fivdi/brkontru/doc/gpio.md

 - value - Gpio.NONE, Gpio.FALLING, Gpio.RISING, or Gpio.BOTH (optional)

 Returns the current interrupting edge for the GPIO if no value is specified, else sets the interrupting edge to the specified value.
+Setting edge to any value other than Gpio.NONE will result in 'falling', 'rising', and/or 'both' events being emitted when the value of the GPIO changes.

 ### Method: pullType(value)
 - value -  pullType.NONE, pullTypes.PULL_UP, or pullTypes.PULL_DOWN (optional)